This 92nd episode of CS is titled “The School of Christ” and is part 2 in our look at the Reformer, John Calvin.

-We left off last time with John Calvin back in Geneva after being banished for a few years following a run in with the City Council.
-They realized how much they needed him to design the reforms they felt they had to make so they asked him to return and accommodated themselves to being the agents by which his plans could be implemented along civil lines.
+We left off with Calvin back in Geneva after being banished for a few years following a run in with the City Council.
+They realized how much they needed him to design the reforms they felt they had to make so they asked him to return and accommodated themselves to being the agents by which his plans could be implemented.

-While Calvin designed & engineered the policies enacted by the city government, he kept himself to his role as a minister in the church.
-He preached twice every Sunday, then again every other day, every other week during the weekdays.
-He lectured on the Old Testament as professor thrice weekly.
-Besides his role as a teacher, Calvin was a busy pastor, offering guidance in church matters & assisted the deacons in the administration of their task by offering sage counsel.
+While Calvin designed the policies enacted by the city government, he kept himself to his role as a minister in the church.
+Besides preaching and teaching almost daily, he served as a professor of Old Testament studies three times a week.
+He was a busy pastor, offering guidance in church matters and assisting the deacons in the administration of their task by offering sage counsel.

-While some later nay-sayers cast Calvin as a kind of dictator in Geneva, that is certainly NOT what he was.
-He was appointed & paid by the city council as an advisor.
-He could have been dismissed by them at any time, as he in fact was in 1538 for a year & a half.
+While later nay-sayers cast Calvin as a kind of dictator in Geneva, that’s certainly NOT what he was.
+He was appointed and paid by the city council as an advisor.
+He could have been dismissed by them at any time, as he in fact was in 1538 for a year and a half.
 Don’t forget that he was a Frenchman, living in Switzerland.
 He didn’t even become a citizen till his last years.

-Calvin’s authority was more due to his moral & spiritual weight than anything else.
-His influence was the result of other’s acceptance of an authority gained form God’s Call.
-It stemmed from his conviction he was simply the agent of God’s Word & will.
-While there’ve been many throughout history who got drunk on power-potion and became abusive, Calvin was humbled that such influence had been given to him and labored to wield it in a manner that brought glory to none but God and would work genuine & long-lasting good among others.
+Calvin’s authority was more due to his moral and spiritual gravitas than anything else.
+His influence was the result of other’s acceptance of an authority gained from God’s call.
+It stemmed from his conviction he was simply the agent of God’s Word and will.
+While there’ve been many throughout history who got drunk on the power-potion and became abusive, Calvin was humbled that such influence had been given him and labored to wield it in a manner that brought glory to God alone and would work genuine and long-lasting good among others.

-So it’s at this point we must speak to a tragic moment in Geneva’s history & Calvin’s part in it.
+The evidence tells us Calvin was a moral and spiritual standout whose sole flaw was that he could have been less intense, less severe. è So!
+It’s at this point we must speak to a tragic moment in Geneva’s history and Calvin’s part in it.

-Let’s pause here and take the time to dig down a little on this execution of Michael Servetus.
+Let’s pause here and take the time to dig down a little on this execution.
 As I said, a common fate for those found guilty of heresy.
-This seems ludicrous to us today – that someone could be executed as an act of official state policy simply because they dared to announce a belief in something others didn’t agree with.
+It all seem ludicrous to us today – that someone could be executed as an act of official state policy simply because they dared to announce a belief in something others didn’t agree with.
 After all, freedom of speech is a treasured value of modern democratic societies.
 Radicals are allowed to say all kinds of things, and as long as they take no harmful action or plot to carry out violence, they can shout all day long.
-So it’s difficult for us to understand a society that would kill someone simply because they dared to hold an idea others found offensive.
+So it’s difficult for us to understand a society that would kill someone simply because they held an idea others found offensive.

 Now: It was be too late for what the Rosenbergs had done.
 The secrets were out and in the hands of the Soviets.
 So why execute them?
-Simple: A message needed to be sent to any other would-be traitors & spies: This is what happens when if you spy on the US.
+Simple: A message had to be sent to any other would-be traitors and spies: This is what happens when if you spy on the US.

 Now, I’m obviously not advocating death for heretics.

 I don’t want to give the impression, one easily gleaned from some of the biographies of Calvin and his tenure at Geneva, that everyone loved him.
-He had plenty of opponents & his popularity was a roller coaster.
+He had plenty of opponents and his popularity was a roller-coaster.
 Some tried to drown out his voice by loud coughing while he preached.
 Others fired guns outside the church.
 Dogs were set on him.
 There were anonymous threats against his life.

 While he finally wore out in 1564, his influence didn’t.
 If anything, it’s grown massively.
-Calvin’s ideas have been both blamed for & credited with the rise of capitalism, individualism, and western democracy.
-He was a major influence on people like George Whitefield and Karl Barth, as well as entire movements, such as Puritanism & today’s neo-Reformed Resurgence.
+Calvin’s ideas have been both blamed for and credited with the rise of capitalism, individualism, and western democracy.
+He was a major influence on people like George Whitefield and Karl Barth, as well as entire movements, such as Puritanism and today’s neo-Reformed Resurgence.

 This sovereignty is much more than a general guidance.
 Calvin held that the Bible teaches God’s particular direction in individual lives.
 Not a sparrow falls to the ground unknown to the Father.
 He gives babies to some and withholds them from others.
 This, Calvin said, wasn’t just a relentless fatalism in nature, but the personal decrees of Almighty God, who moves men to walk in His ways.